Liquid Applied Waterproofing Membrane on a Commercial Building

 What should you expect from liquid applied products when deciding which type of waterproofing application is best for your current project?
 We review some highlights, benefits, and limitations of liquid applied waterproofing.

-Liquid applied waterproofing products like Hyproof LAM are solvent-free, non-flammable and do not emit a strong odor, making them safe for regular use.
+Products like Hyproof LAM are solvent-free, non-flammable and do not emit a strong odor, making them safe for regular use.
 The fast curing elastomeric membrane can be used in a two-ply, fabric reinforced application or a single ply application as it cures into a seamless monolithic system.

 Hyproof LAM meets requirements for California regulations, including Proposition 65, meaning it doesn’t contain any disease-causing materials that can be harmful to handle.
 It also meets green home building guidelines of the National Association of Home Builders.